amitlamba/docs-und/docs/introduction/about.md

 Welcome to the documentation of UserNDot!

-UserNDot is a `Machine Learning` based `multichannel marketing` and `behaviour analytics` platform that increases your company's business growth by increasing your user engagement.
+UserNDot is a `Machine Learning` based `multichannel marketing` and `behavior analytics` platform that increases your company's business growth by increasing user engagement.

-UserNDot helps you increase your user engagement in three ways:
+UserNDot helps you increase user engagement in three ways:
-1. `Tracking : `You can track actions performed by users on your website to analyze how people use your product.
+1. `Tracking : ` You can track actions performed by users on your website to analyze how people use your product.
-1. `Segmentation : ` You can segment users based on their actions or attributes and run campaigns to these segments to engage accordingly with different type of users.
+1. `Segmentation : ` You can segment users based on their actions or attributes and run campaigns to these segments to accordingly engage specific type of users.
 1. `Analysis : ` You can analyze each of your campaigns to understand their impact on user engagement and your business metrics.